stevenvb/imageborder/README.md

 # imageborder
-Small js lib for creating borders around images with the average RGB of the image as the border color.
+Small js lib for creating borders around images with the average RGB of the image as the border color. no dependecies.
+-- works only with images from the same domain.

 # Install
  ```<script src="../src/imageborder-1.1.js"></script>```